opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

    process_info:
    -
+       # For all HA test cases, there are 2 parameters, 'attack_process' and 'attack_host',
+       # which support to be set by users instead of using the default values.
+       # The 'attack_process' is the process name of one HA test case which it try to kill.
+       # The 'attack_host' is the host name which the test case try to login and then kill
+       # the process running on it.
+       # Fllowing is 2 samples.

        # The default attack process of yardstick.ha.rabbitmq is 'rabbitmq-server'.
        # Here can be reset to 'rabbitmq'.
        testcase_name: yardstick.ha.rabbitmq